foliant-docs/foliantcontrib.swaggerdoc/README.md

 `environment`
 :   Only for `widdershins` mode.
 Parameters for widdershins converter.
 You can either pass a string containing relative path to YAML or JSON file with all parameters (like in example above) or specify all parameters in YAML format under this key.
 [More info](https://github.com/mermade/widdershins) on widdershins parameters.

+`strict`
+:   If the `strict` option is enabled, then if a critical error is detected, the build will be aborted after applying the preprocessor.

 ## Usage